bbauska/JS-Tips-JavaScript/README.md

 The following list provides more details about the sample above:

-The <div> tag in this section identifies the location on the page where the IFrame API will place the video player.
-The constructor for the player object, which is described in the Loading a video player section, identifies the <div> tag by its id to ensure that the API places the <iframe> in the proper location.
-Specifically, the IFrame API will replace the <div> tag with the <iframe> tag.
+The &lt;div&gt; tag in this section identifies the location on the page where the IFrame API will place the video player.
+The constructor for the player object, which is described in the Loading a video player section, identifies the &lt;div&gt; tag by its id to ensure that the API places the &lt;iframe&gt; in the proper location.
+Specifically, the IFrame API will replace the &lt;div&gt; tag with the &lt;iframe&gt; tag.

-As an alternative, you could also put the <iframe> element directly on the page.
+As an alternative, you could also put the &lt;iframe&gt; element directly on the page.
 The Loading a video player section explains how to do so.

 The code in this section loads the IFrame Player API JavaScript code.
 The example uses DOM modification to download the API code to ensure that the code is retrieved asynchronously.
-(The <script> tag's async attribute, which also enables asynchronous downloads, is not yet supported in all modern browsers as discussed in this Stack Overflow answer.
+(The &lt;script&gt; tag's async attribute, which also enables asynchronous downloads, is not yet supported in all modern browsers as discussed in this Stack Overflow answer.